anthonyjn08/HTML-CSS-Essentials-Portfolio-Project/README.md

 #### **Early Life section**

-* Early years in Philadelphia.
-* The family's move to Italy.
-* The return to Philadelphia.
+* In this section, I cover Bryant's early life in Philadelphia, the familys move to Italy and return to Philadelphia.

 #### **High School Section**

-* The early unsuccessful year.
-* The State Championship.
-* The decision to go from High School direct to the NBA.
+* In this section, I cover Bryant's high school journey from the unsuccessful first season to winning the State Championship in his final season.

 #### **Professional Career**

-* The NBA draft and trade.
-* The threepeat Championship years.
-* Summary of USA National team, two jersey numbers.
+* In this section, I cover Bryant's professional career, the NBA Championships, the MVP awards and his final season.

 #### **Off The Court**

-* Dear Basketball short film and other TV appearances.
-* Unsuccessful music career.
-* Sexual assualt case.
+* In this section, I cover Bryant's off the court life, from his short animated film and TV appearances, failed music career and his sexual assault case.

 #### **Death**

-* Helicopter accident.
-* Hall of Fame induction
+* In this section, I cover the accident which resulted in his death.

 ### **Career Achievements Page**